 Horticultural and neem oils control pests of all kinds, so they’re a great addition to have in your garden!
 They can kill caterpillars, scale insects, soft-bodied insects, and mites (including spider mites).
 Horticultural oils, in general, kill many common garden pests, but each type usually targets a specific kind, so you’ll need to read the package label to make sure it’ll help you the way you need it to.

 Downsides of Horticultural and Neem Oils

 There are some sensitive plants that you can’t use these oils on, too.
-Some grapes and roses don’t do well when sprayed with these oils, and many shade trees, including maple, cedar, juniper, and spruce, also react negatively.
-If you spray horticultural oils on a windy day, it can travel and injure sensitive plants, so you need to pay close attention to the weather when you’re spraying.
+Some grapes and a few more sensitive roses don’t do well when sprayed with these oils, and many shade trees, including maple, cedar, juniper, and spruce, also react negatively.
+If you spray horticultural oils on a windy day, they may travel and injure sensitive plants, so you need to pay close attention to the weather when you’re spraying.